Made to Suffer: Plot

 Rick, Michonne, Daryl, and Oscar head toward Woodbury to rescue Glenn and Maggie from The Governor.
 While they are gone, a group of five survivors—siblings Tyreese Williams (Chad L. Coleman) and Sasha Williams (Sonequa Martin-Green), and Allen (Daniel Thomas May) and Donna (Cherie Dvorak) with their son Ben (Tyler Chase)—come across the prison while fleeing a horde of walkers, and discover a breach in its fence.
-They make their way inside, Donna having been bitten by a walker.
+They make their way inside, Donna having been bitten by a walker in her right arm.
 Their cries for help are heard by Carl, who helps lead them to a safe area of the prison.
 Donna succumbs to the bite, and after a brief moment of silence, Tyreese smashes her head with a hammer to prevent her re-animating.
 Carl keeps the newcomers locked in a commons area for safekeeping; Tyreese understands and accepts.

 In Woodbury, Rick's group sneaks into a building while at the same time, Glenn and Maggie attempt to escape.
 The Governor orders Merle and his men to execute them, but as they approach, Maggie stabs one of the men with a sharpened bone, enabling them to slip by.
 Rick and the others launch their ambush, enabling them to bring Glenn and Maggie to safety; however, Michonne slips away on her own.
 As they see to Glenn and Maggie while avoiding detection, Glenn reveals to Daryl that his brother Merle is here, and Daryl insists that they go find him.
 Meanwhile, aware that their attackers include friends of Andrea, The Governor gives his men shoot-to-kill orders, and keeps Andrea away from the action by enforcing the town's curfew.